leraman/wisecondorX/README.md

 **Important note**
 Concerning the vast majority of applications, the `-alpha` parameter should not be tweaked.
 The `-beta` parameter on the contrary should depend on your type of analysis.
 For NIPT, its default value should be fine.
-However, for gDNA, when mosaicisms are of no interest, it could be increased to its maximum, being 0.5.
-When the fetal (NIPT) or tumor (fresh material, FFPE, ...) fraction is known, this parameter is optimally close to the fraction / 2.
+However, for gDNA, when mosaicisms are of no interest, it could be increased to its maximum, being 1.
+When the fetal (NIPT) or tumor (fresh material, FFPE, ...) fraction is known, this parameter is optimally close to this fraction.
 If you have any doubts about this argument, a default `-beta` should still be fine when a good and large reference set was created, irrespective the type of analysis.

 # Underlying algorithm

 To understand the underlying algorithm, I highly recommend reading [Straver et al (2014)](https://www.ncbi.nlm.nih.gov/pubmed/24170809); and its update shortly introduced in [Huijsdens-van Amsterdam et al (2018)](https://www.nature.com/articles/gim201832.epdf).
-Some adaptations to this algorithm have been made, e.g. additional median centering and variance stabilization (log2) on final ratios, removal of less useful plot and Stouffer's z-score codes, addition of the X and Y chromosomes, inclusion of CBS, table and plot codes, and &mdash; last but not least &mdash;
+Some adaptations to this algorithm have been made, e.g. additional variance stabilization (log2) on final ratios, removal of less useful plot and Stouffer's z-score codes, addition of the X and Y chromosomes, inclusion of CBS, table and plot codes, and &mdash; last but not least &mdash;
 restrictions on within-sample referencing, an important feature for NIPT: